Mollinak10/Linux-basics/Linux commands.md

 Do you want a text file with content?
 Use nano to create a text file.
 **~$ Nano mk.txt**
 1. A new window will open.
 2. Type your text.
-And press ctrl + X
+(I typed My name is Molly)  And press ctrl + X
 3. Press the Y key on the keyboard for Yes.
 4. Press enter-key and you’ll be back to your main page.